BLOGS UAE DIFC Freezone

 • Platform perks: Through Ignyte and partner networks, you get introductions to other founders, legal advisors, and funding circles, something hard to replicate in regular coworking spaces.

-Compliance and Regulatory Obligations
+What are the Compliance and Regulatory Obligations?

 Setting up in DIFC comes with clear guardrails.
 The DIFC Innovation License is intentionally lightweight, but you’re still operating inside one of the region’s most tightly regulated financial hubs.
 That means you need to understand what you can and cannot do from day one.